Feedico

 Network-specific guides

 Volume often clusters on a flagship source.
-If one network dominates your funnel today, pair this page with focused landings - then keep Feedico as the unified contract: CJ API, Awin API, Impact API.
+If one network dominates your funnel today, pair this page with focused landings - then keep Feedico as the unified contract: CJ API, Awin API, Impact API, Admitad API, TradeTracker API, Partnerize API, and Takeads API.

 You need programme approval and compliant use at each affiliate network.
 Feedico provides the integration layer - not a substitute for network terms.